ropensci/rebird/vignettes/rebird_vignette.Rmd

 While the internal taxonomy is kept up to date with each package release, it could be outdated if a new taxonomy is made available before the package is updated.
-You can obtain the full eBird taxonomy by
+You can obtain the latest eBird taxonomy by

 ```r